Jump to section:

 Step 2: State Update (Internal Model Maintenance)

-This state management principle is central to how intelligent automation systems maintain consistency across multi-step business processes.
+This state management principle is central to how Ruh.AI's intelligent automation systems maintain consistency across multi-step business processes.
+Our agents use memory-augmented AI to track prospect states across weeks or months of engagement.

 Step 3: Rule Application (Decision Logic)